What is a Shabbaton?

 How much does the Shabbaton cost?

 Registration is subsidized to $54.00, which includes programs, meals, lodging, and group transportation.
-We offer a limited number of need-based travel scholarships for airfare and registration.
+It does not cover the cost of transportation to/from our buses.
+We offer need-based travel scholarships for airfare and registration: we strive to ensure that cost is not a barrier for any youth who wants to participate.
 Partial and full travel subsidies will be available on a first come, first served basis.
-Contact us at email@example.com for more information.
+Contact us at [email protected] for more information.

 May participants make housing requests?